scottishgovernment/resources.mygov.scot/_additional/style-guide.md

 ## Link and button language

-<p class="lead">Set the user’s expectation by taking away the unknown.</p>
+<p class="lead">Set the user's expectation by taking away the unknown.</p>

 <p>Links are blue.
 Sometimes.
 Links are underlined.
 Sometimes.
-There aren’t hard and fast rules, but again consistency is the key.
-That doesn’t necessarily mean consistency in terms of an exact style match.
-Think in terms of expectation...More text to come here</p>
+There aren't hard and fast rules, but again consistency is the key.
+That doesn't necessarily mean consistency in terms of an exact style match.
+Think in terms of expectation.
+Users will quickly become familiar with the language of the site and you will gain their trust by delivering consistent interactions.
+If this is achieved, then the user can browse and find the information they seek quicker and easier.
+That's the ultimate goal.</p>

 ### 1. Text links